cs222wa/1DV449_cs222wa/Laboration 2/temp.md

 ######Consequences
 None hashed passwords are a security risk since they are not protected should the database be compromised.
 If a logged in user doesn’t log out but simply closes the tab while sessions are not timed out another user can open the same address and automatically be logged in.
 Authentication tokens should not be acceptable to use once the user has been logged out.
 The sessions ID does not change after a user is logged in – this makes hijacking sessions much easier.
-A non encrypted connection sends all information in clear text, making interception very easy.
+A non encrypted connection sends all information in clear text, making interception very easy. [#1, page 8]
 ######Suggested measures
 * Store passwords with hash in database.
 * Set a time out / max length to sessions [#2, Session Expiration]